dtsivkovski/kapi-tree/README.md

 ## Libraries and Tools Utilized

 - **Cytoscape.js**: A graph theory library for visualization and analysis.
-- **Cytoscape Dagre Layout**: A Cytoscape.js extension that uses the Dagre layout algorithm to arrange nodes in a hierarchical structure.
+- **Cytoscape Elk Layout**: A Cytoscape.js extension that uses the Elk layout algorithm to arrange nodes in a hierarchical structure.
 - **PapaParse**: A fast CSV parser to load and parse data from Google Sheets.
 - **Google Sheets**: Used as the data source to fetch chapter member information.